The “sides” are supercharged and it does not appear that there is an end in sight. Is it all out war, or is there room

 While vaccine injuries and death are quite rare, they are however real.
 They are not figments of the imagination as some in the debate have suggested.
-Instances are recorded in VAERS (Vaccine Adverse Events Reporting System) and payouts of over $3 billion have been made to injured parties.
+Instances are recorded in VAERS (Vaccine Adverse Events Reporting System) and payouts of about $4 billion have been made to injured parties.
 This is an important part of the conversation.

 Are All Vaccines Created Equal

 I personally believe that this is at the crux of the debate, yet is often downplayed or ignored.
 I believe that the conversation would be quite different if the entire debate was limited to discussion of polio and the polio vaccine.
 There would still be a debate because the people on either side of the debate have differences of opinion, and the debate still might become quite heated because of the strengths of those beliefs in some.

 Vaccines are not created equal.
 Some are created to prevent a specific condition (e.g. HPV vaccine to prevent HPV that that can lead to various cancers), while others are created to prevent outbreaks in populations (e.g. MMR – measles, mumps, rubella), involving the concept of herd immunity.
 Each has a documented efficacy rate (e.g. mumps listed as 88% effective with two shots), and each has potential side effects as listed on the package insert.
 Each has been created with an attempt to measure the benefits of the vaccine compared to potential side effects from taking the vaccine.

 And each could be debated separately as a result of these factors.
 Having a debate about vaccines without setting context is almost surely to lead to unresolvable differences of opinions.